rainealexander/rainealexander/README.md

 I'm currently creating web applications with a focus on the MERN stack.
 I love learning new things and exploring the places where art and code meet.

-- 🌱 I’m learning *React Native & Japanese*
+- 🌱 I’m Studying Computer Science at Iowa State University
-- 👯 I want to collaborate on Web Development & Game Dev Related Projects
+- 👯 I want to collaborate on Web Development & Game-Dev Related Projects
 - 🤔 I’m looking for help with *Custom Image Recognition*
 - 🥅 2023 Goals: Use programming to make my life more productive
 - ⚡ Fun fact: I love procedural generation and coffee